OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 This issue can be resolved by following any of these approaches:

-1. Add/Edit Workflow transition XML in Mapping configuration of  {{ spaceName  }}
+1. Add/Edit Workflow transition XML in Mapping configuration of  {{ <code class="expression">space.vars.SITENAME</code>  }}
 2. Change workflow configuration in Jira for sync user

-**1. Add/Edit Workflow transition XML in Mapping configuration of  {{ spaceName  }}**
+**1. Add/Edit Workflow transition XML in Mapping configuration of  {{ <code class="expression">space.vars.SITENAME</code>  }}**

 Click [Workflow Transition](../integrate/mapping-configuration.md#workflow-transition) to learn when and how to configure workflow transition xml mapping.
-With this option,  {{ spaceName  }} makes the required intermediate status transition automatically as per the transition(s) configuration on the end system.
+With this option,  <code class="expression">space.vars.SITENAME</code> makes the required intermediate status transition automatically as per the transition(s) configuration on the end system.

 **2. Change workflow configuration in Jira for sync user**

 Jira allows user/role base transition(s) configuration.
 Use this configuration to configure any-to-any transition(s) for the integration user on Jira.
-Workflow transition(s) mapping is not required to be configured in  {{ spaceName  }} if any-to-any transition(s) is configured.
+Workflow transition(s) mapping is not required to be configured in  <code class="expression">space.vars.SITENAME</code> if any-to-any transition(s) is configured.
-With this option,  {{ spaceName  }} will be able to perform direct transition of the state field to the desired state as this option works when any-to-any transition is configured for an integration user.
+With this option,  <code class="expression">space.vars.SITENAME</code> will be able to perform direct transition of the state field to the desired state as this option works when any-to-any transition is configured for an integration user.
 For step-by-step instructions for configuring any-to-any transition refer: [Configuration to allow all transitions](jira.md#configuration-to-allow-all-transitions).

 ### Known Limitation

-* The synchronization of Jira **workflow transition configuration** is not supported by  {{ spaceName  }}.
+* The synchronization of Jira **workflow transition configuration** is not supported by  <code class="expression">space.vars.SITENAME</code>.

 ## Inline attachments synchronization